jonhoo/volley/README.md

 Running the volley benchmarks on an 80-core machine running Linux 3.16 with 80 clients distributed across 40 cores yields the results given in the graph below.
+Error bars denote the 99% confidence interval.

 Of particular note is the fact that beyond ~5 cores, performance **drops** as the servers are given access to more cores.
 While it reasonable that the bottleneck eventually should become the transmission rate of the underlying network interface (loopback in our case), this does not explain why the performance *decreases* with more cores.

 Profiling using `perf` shows that a majority of the time (~80%) is spent in `_raw_spin_lock`, resulting from calls from `__libc_sendto`.
 Since